Quantifying Network Similarity using Graph Cumulants: How to Estimate the Statistics (What we Compute)

-Thus, the empirical graph moments $\boldsymbol{\mu}(G)$ are themselves unbiased estimators of the moments of the distribution $\boldsymbol{\mu}(\mathcal{G})$ from which they were sampled.
+Thus, the empirical graph moments $\boldsymbol{\widehat{\mu}}(G)$ are themselves unbiased estimators of the moments of the distribution $\boldsymbol{\mu}(\mathcal{G})$ from which they were sampled.
 In particular, for a sample of $s$ graphs:

-\subsubsection{For graph cumulants (Slightly subtle)}
+\subsubsection{For Graph Cumulants (Slightly Subtle)}

 To obtain the analogous estimators for graph cumulants, we must be slightly more careful, as products of graph moments are not preserved in expectation under node subsampling.
-Fortunately, for graphs sampled from the same graphon, products of graph moments are equal to the moment of their disjoint union:
+Fortunately, for graphs sampled from a graphon, products of graph moments are equal to the moment of their disjoint union\footnote{Intuitively, nodes in disjoint components have nothing to do with each other, so the presence of edges in any component are independent from the presence of edges in the other.} \citep{lovasz2012large, maugis2020testing}:

 For example, using this relation in the expression for the cumulant associated with the path graph with $3$ edges (Equation~\ref{Eq:GraphCumulant3Line}) results in its unbiased estimator: